Car Loan Documentation Checklist: The 8 Things You Need

 - Personal loan

-If you want to use a credit or debit card, ask the dealer to be sure they will accept this form of down payment and if there’s a cap on how much can be charged.
-Also, check with your card issuer to see if there is a limit to the amount you may charge in a single transaction.
-The last thing you want is to have your card only be able to charge $2,000 when the total down payment is $5,000.
+If you’re planning on using a credit or debit card, ask the dealer if they accept this form of down payment, if there’s a cap on how much you can charge and if there are extra fees involved.
+Also, check with your card issuer to see if there is a limit to the amount you can charge in a single transaction.
+The last thing you want is to find out at the dealer that you can only charge $2,000 a day when the total down payment is $5,000.